hmslima/sambahsacompletegrammar/sambahsa-en.md

 suddenly thought about stopping up his nose; also, he wasn't caught by sneezings

-**Amalan {amalAn} –** practically, virtually
+**Amalan {amalAn} –** practically

-**Ti bell animals sont amalan extinct –** These beautiful animals are practically extinct.
+**Ti bell animals sont amalan extinct –** these beautiful animals are

+practically extinct.

-**An {an} –** whether, if, that (introducing an interrogation, a doubt)
+**An {an} –** whether, if, that* (introducing an interrogation, a doubt)*

-***Ne woidim an poitto drehnke hoyd –** I don't know if I have the right to drink alcohol today.
+***Ne woidim an poitto drehnke hoyd –** I don't know if I have the right to drink (alcohol) today. *

-***Ia ihsit ad vide an ays wogh hieb likwt id reparation service –** She went off to see if her car had left the reparation service.
+***Ia ihsit ad vide an ays wogh hieb likwt id reparation service –** She went off to see if her car had left the reparation service*

-***Daumo an i insects tant kame plukes ambh kiers –** I wonder whether insects so much like to fly around candles.
+***Daumo an i insects tant kame plukes ambh kiers –** I wonder whether insects so much like to fly around candles*

 **Anter {Antër} –** rather

-**Sieycst “torche”, bet kad eiskws sayge anter “torte” –** You said "torche", but perhaps that you rather mean "cake".
+**Sieycst “torche”, bet kad eiskws sayge anter “torte” –** you said “torche”, bet perhaps that you rather mean “cake”

-**Api {Api} –** but, now (to introduce a counter-argument)
+**Api {Api} –** but, now *(to introduce a counter-argument)*

-**Est saygen od pisks ne maghe ses daht im leuds, i dehlge bihe bedarst ad piskes, api leuds ne hant access ei fluv –** It is said that fish(es) cannot be given to people, they must be taught how to fish, but people don't have any access to the river.
+**Est saygen od pisks ne maghe ses daht im leuds, i dehlge bihe bedarst ad piskes, api leuds ne hant access ei fluv –** it is said that fish(es) cannot be given to people, they must be taught how to fish, but people don't have any access to the river

 **Gulf lands eiskwnt conserve ir teutisk ed religieus traditions.
-Api, id interpretation ios Coran ed ia reuls in gwis ios scharia inferioreihnt gwens dia wirs –** The Gulf countries want to keep their tribal and religious traditions.
-Now, the interpretation of the Coran and the rules in force of the Sharia make women inferior towards men.
+Api, id interpretation ios Coran ed ia reuls in gwis ios scharia inferioreihnt gwens dia wirs –** the Gulf countries want to keep their tribal and religious traditions.
+Now, the interpretation of the Coran and the rules in force of the Sharia make women inferior towards men

-**Aproposs {apropOs} –** By the way, a propos
+**Aproposs {apropOs} –** by the way, a propos

-**Dank ob aurdhnes id meja.
-Aproposs, kwohrst tien almentask? –** Thanks for putting the table in order.
-By the way, did you do your (school) homework ?
+**Dank ob aurdhens id meja.
+Aproposs, kwohrst tien almentask? –** thanks for putting the table in order.
+By the way, did you do your (school) homework?

 **Som un serieus christian ed, aproposs, som gai.
 Sem leuds pohnd difficil ghabe to –** I'm a serious Christian and, by the way, I'm gay.
-Some people found this difficult to understand.
+Some people found this difficult to understand

 **Ar {ar} –** for *(used when “ghi” is not convenient)*

-**Kartvelia est ayt un perodhkala os Occident ar, pos dwo secules os russiano militaro presence, Moskva hat dohlgen evacue in 2005 sien sensta militar bases –** Georgia (the Caucasian country) is considered an advanced bastion of the West for, after two centuries of Russian military presence, Moscow had to evacuate in 2005 its last military bases
+**Kartvelia est ayt un perodhkala os Occident ar, pos dwo secules os Russiano militaro presence, Moskva hat dohlgen evacue in 2005 sien sensta militar bases –** Georgia (the Caucasian country) is considered an advanced bastion of the West for, after two centuries of Russian military presence, Moscow had to evacuate in 2005 its last military bases

 Notice that the use of “ghi” would not be practical because of the long complement “pos dwo secules os Russiano militaro presence”

 **Arasih {arazI:} –** accidentally

-**Arasih ho sorben un bei –** Accidentally I've swallowed a bee.
+**Arasih ho sorben un bei –** accidentally I've swallowed a bee

-**Au {Ao} –** or *(separate substantives and adjectives)*
+**Au {Ao} –** or *(separate substantives, adjectives and verbs)*

-**Dah ei un apel au un vinber –** Give him an apple or a grape.
+**Dah ei un apel au un vinber –** give him an apple or a grape

 **Aus {Aos} –** early

-***Is gwohmit aus –** He came early*
+***Is gwohmit aus –** he came early*

-**Autah {aotA:} –** or *(a little stronger than “au”)*
+**Autah {aotA:} –** or *(it's just stronger than “au”)*

 ***China est tienxia dwot plautsto Stat yeji id land superficie, autah trit au quart plautsto yeji id total superficie, sekwent id meid methode –** China is the world's second largest state by land area, or either the third or fourth-largest by total area, depending on the method of measurement*

 **Auti {Aoti} –** or … too, or … also

-***Tod militar potential ghehdt ses nudt eni id quader om UNO au NATO operations, auti ob id ****maidehsa om certain lands au organisations –** This military potential can be used whithin the framework of UNO or NATO operations, or else because of the call for help of certain countries or organisations*
+***Tod militar potential ghehdt ses nudt eni id quader om UNO au NATO operations, auti ob id maidehsa om certain lands au organisations –** this military potential can be used whithin the framework of UNO or NATO operations, or else because of the call for help of certain countries or organisations*

 **Bad {bad} –** at last, finally

-**Bad gwahsiem hem –** at last I'll go home.
+**Bad gwahsiem hem –** at last I'll go home

-**Ia gwenak me spohc med sien okwi meg-ye ghyanen ob staunos, pre bad sprehge –** The young woman looked at me with her eyes wide-opened in amazement, before she finally talked to me.
+**Ia gwenak me spohc med sien okwi meg-ye ghyanen ob staunos, pre bad sprehge –** the young woman looked at me with her eyes wide-opened in amazement, before she finally talked to me

-**Ne … bad {në … bad} –** not... yet
+**Ne … bad {ne … bad} –** not … yet

-**Ne ho bad perichohxen id hol Sambahsa-Portughesche kamus –** I haven't yet proofread the whole Sambahsa-Portuguese lexicon.
+**Ne ho bad perichohxen id hol Sambahsa-Portughesche kamus –** I haven't yet proofread the whole Sambahsa-Portuguese lexicon

-perichohxen = peri + chohxen (preterit of "chehx")
+perichohxen = peri + chohxen (past tense of “chehx”)

-**Bariem {baryEm} – **at least
+**Bariem {baryEm} –** at least

-**Som orm, bet bariem weiko in un riche land –** I'm poor, but at least I live in a rich country.
+**Som orm, bet bariem weiko in un riche land –** I'm poor, but at least I live in a rich country

-**Besonters {bëzOntërs} –** especially
+**Besonters {bezOntërs} –** especially

-***Kamo magvi, besonters i tamijdars –** I like children, especially the well-educated ones.
+***Kamo magvi, besonters i tamijdars –** I like children, especially the well-educated ones*

-Extra: "those well-educated" would be "ti tamijdar", because "ti" here replaces the substantive.
+Extra: “those well-educated” would be “ti tamijdar”, because “ti” here replaces the substantive.

-**Bet {bet} –** bet
+**Bet {bet} –** but

-**Ho un bell gvibh, bet ne som noroct –** I have a beautiful wife, but I'm not happy.
+**Ho un bell gvibh, bet ne som noroct –** I have a beautiful wife, but I'm not happy

-**Bfuyi {bfUyi} –** continuously, non-stop
+**Bfuyi {bfUyi} –** non-stop, continuously

-**El Manticore henslit iom bfuyi –** The Manticore harassed him continously.
+**El Manticore henslit iom bfuyi –** the Manticore harassed him continously

 **Biadet {byAdët} –** usually

-**Biadet eihm hem jumas –** Usually I go home on Fridays.
+**Biadet eihm hem jumas –** usually I go home on Fridays

-**Bilax {bilAks} –** On the contrary
+**Bilax {bilAks} –** on the contrary

-**Ne orbato con bandits, bilax, tik orbato con honeste leuds –** I don't work with bandits, on the contrary, I only work with honest people.
+**Ne orbato con bandits, bilax, tik orbato con honeste leuds –** I don't work with bandits, on the contrary, I only work with honest people

 **(Bil)hassa {(bil)hAsa} –** mostly

-**Bilhassa ghango in id forest nocts –** I walk in the forest mostly at night.
+**Bilhassa ghango in id forest nocts –** I walk in the forest mostly at night

-**Cadadien {kadadyEn} – **every day, daily
+**Cadadien {kadadyEn} –** daily

-**Cadadien puwno id dom –** I clean up the house every day.
+**Cadadien puwno id dom –** I clean up the house every day

-**Casu quo {kAzu kwo} – **if need be
+**Casu quo {kAzu kwo} –** if need be

-**Casu quo, pehrnsiem id dom, men neti sessiem makrouse –** If necessary, I will sell the house, but I won't be indebted anymore.
+**Casu quo, pehrnsiem id dom, men neti sessiem makrouse –** if necessary, I will sell the house, but I won't be indebted anymore

-**Chiowdeo {tcyowdEo} –** exactly, precisely
+**Chiowdeo {tcyowdEo} –** exactly

-**Quod volst sayge chiowdeo? –** What did you mean exactly ?
+**Quod volst sayge chiowdeo? –** what did you mean exactly?

 **Chunke {tcunk} –** since, as *(conditional)*

-**Chunke yu xeihte id magh os kyukes iom Mighelekwo, ne ghehdiete yu sprehge iom quer wehst eys poti? –**Since you hold the power to summon the Horse of Mist, couldn't you ask him where his master is now ?
+**Chunke yu xeihte id magh os kyukes iom Mighelekwo, ne ghehdiete yu sprehge iom quer wehst eys poti? –** since you hold the power to summon the Horse of Mist, couldn't you ask him where his master is now?

 **Circa {tsIrka} –** about, approximately

-**Is est circa dwo meters buland –** He's approximately two meters tall.
+**Is est circa dwo meters buland –** he's approximately two meters tall

 **Com(samen) {kom(sAmën)} –** together

-**Hovesper, sessiemos com –** Tonight, we'll be together.
+**Hovesper, sessiemos com –** tonight, we'll be together

 **Daanistah {daanista:} –** knowingly, intentionally

-**Daanistah brohgim id machine –** I broke the machine intentionally.
+**Daanistah brohgim id machine –** I broke the machine intentionally

 **Dalg {dalg} –** far

 **Weiko dalg –** I live far (from here)

 **Dalger {dAldjër} –** farther, further *(in the spatial sense, never temporal)*

-**Tetos dalger, vidsies un phar –** Farther from there, you'll see a lighthouse.
+**Tetos dalger, vidsies un phar –** farther from there, you'll see a lighthouse

-**Seghlim dalger kay trehve id noroc **– I sailed farther to find happiness.
+**Seghlim dalger kay trehve id noroc **– I sailed farther to find happiness

 **Dar {dar} –** still *(as an adverb)*

-**Quan gwahm lict, mien mann dar est wehrgend –** When I go to bed, my husband is still working.
+**Quan gwahm lict, mien mann dar est wehrgend –** When I go to bed, my husband is still working

 **Dat {dat} –** given that

-**Dat id noct hieb gwohmen, is Marjban ess oin lembas pre swehpe –** Given that the night had come, the Ranger (from Middle Earth of Tolkien) ate one lembas before sleeping
+**Dat id noct hieb gwohmen, is Marjban ess oin lembas pre swehpe –** given that the night had come, the Ranger (from Middle Earth of Tolkien) ate one lembas before sleeping

-**Dat is hieb nia denars kay tules un eustwort porm, Tosten dohlgit linkwes id urb –** Given that he had no money to afford a fare to the east, Ithacus had to leave the city
+**Dat is hieb nia denars kay tules un eustwort porm, Tosten dohlgit linkwes id urb –** given that he had no money to afford a fare to the east, Ithacus had to leave the city

 **Daydey {daydEy} –** in general, generally

-**Daydey ia semens teukent quan (sont) madhen –** In general, seeds do sprout when they've turned wet.
+**Daydey ia semens teukent quan (sont) madhen –** in general, seeds do sprout when they've turned wet

-*Ps.: in this case, writting only “…quan madhen” is not gramatically incorrect, but it's preferable the use of the verb in the middle for clarity*
+Ps.: in this case, writting only “…quan madhen” is not gramatically incorrect, but it's preferable the use of the verb in the middle for clarity

 **Dayim {dayIm} –** constantly

-***Is fabric orbater premt ia scruvs dayim –** The factory worker constantly presses the screws.
+***Is fabric orbater premt ia scruvs dayim –** the factory worker constantly*

+presses the screws

 It's synonyms of “bfuyi”

+**Dexios {dEksjos} –** briskly

+**Id Caroline snohg dexios inter ia enflammen vracks ed intercepit oino iom feugend vecels –** the Caroline (a warship) sneaked skillfully between the flamed wrecks and intercepted one of the fleeing vessels

 **Dind {dind} –** then, after that

 ***Gwahsim id mercat, dind gwahsim kyrk –** I went to market, then I went to church*

-***Iran speht ithan crisces sien financial ressurces –** Iran hopes to increase this way its financial resources*
+**Iran speht ithan crisces sien financial ressurces –** Iran hopes to increase this way its financial resources

-*It's synonyms of “poskwo” and “pos to”*
+It's synonyms of “poskwo” and “pos to”

-**Dexios {dEksjos} –** briskly

-**Id Caroline snohg dexios inter ia enflammen vracks ed intercepit oino iom feugend vecels –** the Caroline (a warship) sneaked skillfully between the flamed wrecks and intercepted one of the fleeing vessels

-**Diu {dyu} – **for a long time, long (temporal adverb)
+**Diu {dyu} –** long time, long *(temporal adverb)*

-**Unte baygh diu, ho esen her –** during a long time, I've been here.
+**Unte baygh diu, ho esen her –** during a long time, I've been here

-**Diutos is est un prisoner – **He's been a prisoner for a long time.
+Diutos is est un prisoner – he's been a prisoner for a long time

 **Diuper {dyÜpër} –** long ago

-**Diuper ia gwivit in mien dom –** Long ago, she lived in my house.
+**Diuper ia gwivit in mien dom –** long ago, she lived in my house

 **Ed {ed} –** and

-**Io ed mien son –** Me and my son.
+**Io ed mien son –** Me and my son

 **Entrim {Entrim} –** meanwhile

-**Vahm soke discret-ye, bet entrim, to dehlct remane inter nos –** I'm gonna investigate discretely, but meanwhile, that must remain between us.
+**Vahm soke discret-ye, bet entrim, to dehlct remane inter nos –** I'm gonna investigate discretely, but meanwhile, that must remain between us

 **Esdi {Ezdi} –** even if

-**Ne weiko in tod dom esdi i payghent me –** I don't live in that house even if they pay me.
+**Ne weiko in tod dom esdi i payghent me –** I don't live in that house even if they pay me

 **I men Chineses name ir land Zhōngguó, quo hat dahn id Sambahsa Giungkwok, esdi tod nam est neter nudt in id official nam ios Popules Respublic China, ni in tod ios Respublic China (Taywan).
 China de gwehmt ex id nam ios megil cesar Qin Shi Huangdi (246-210 pre JC) –** Chinese do call their country Zhōngguó, what has given the Sambahsa Giungkwok, even if this name is neither used in the official name of the People's Republic of China, nor in Taiwan's one.
 “China” comes from the name of the great emperor Qin Shi Huangdi (246-210 B.C.)

 If you didn’t understand the use of “… men (…) de …”, in the chapter “Enclitics and Proclitics” there is an explanation.

 **Eni {Eni} –** within, inside

-***El kwaun est eni id dom –** The dog is inside the house.*
+***El kwaun est eni id dom –** the dog is inside the house*

 **Eti {Eti} –** moreover, furthermore, also

-**Ne eddo hamburger, eti som vegetarian – **I don't eat hamburger, moreover I'm a vegan.
+**Ne eddo hamburger, eti som vegetarian –** I don't eat hamburger, moreover I'm a vegan

 **En id plan ios edifice.
 Tod plan est ja veut.
 Kad id edifice hat est modifiet mulayim-ye tuntos.
-Eti khact ses vis ep id an fulan dwer est ghyanen au cluden –** Here is the plan of the building.
+Eti khact ses vis ep id an fulan dwer est ghyanen au cluden –** here is the plan of the building.
 This plan is already old.
 Perhaps that the building was slightly modified since this time.
-Moreover, we cannot see whether any door is open or closed.
+Moreover, we cannot see whether any door is open or closed

-**Tod vestibule compris eti dwo dwers, uter wester, alter euster –** This entrance room comprised furthermore two doors, one to the west, the other one to the east.
+**Tod vestibule compris eti dwo dwers, uter wester, alter euster –** this entrance room comprised furthermore two doors, one to the west, the other one to the east

 **Exo {Ekso} –** outside

-**El kwaun est exo id dom –** The dog is outside the house.
+**El kwaun est exo id dom –** the dog is outside the house

 We can also say: “el kwaun est exter id dom”

 **Fauran {faorAn} –** immediately

-**Kehrzsiem mien kays fauran, iey(it) is orbater ei bes –** I will cut my hair immediately, the worker said to the boss.
+**Kehrzsiem mien kays fauran, iey(it) is orbater ei bes –** I will cut my hair immediately, the worker said to the boss

 **Filan {filAn} –** so & so